LucaMalavolta/PyORBIT/docs/running_pyorbit/terminal_output.md

 Step length used in the analysis: 14*nthin = 1400
 ```

-The convergence criteria are clearly stated out, for your benefit:
+The convergence criteria are clearly stated out for your benefit:

 ```text
 Convergence criteria: less than 1% variation in ACF after 50 times the integrated ACF